hashrocket/bug-reporting-guide/README.md

 ### Steps to reproduce

-Obviously, we don't need to know that you had a cup of tea before clicking a link caused the bug but if you did anything else on the page (especially if its related) then mention that.
+Obviously, we don't need to know that you had a cup of coffee before clicking a link caused the bug but if you did anything else on the page (especially if its related) then mention that.
 If you clicked a particular button (where there are several), mention that.
 Put yourself in the developers shoes—they have to re-create your experience so be as descriptive as possible.
 If possible, re-create the bug yourself.
 This will allow you to identify the steps you took and make it easier to describe them.
 This is particularly important if the bug occurs in a system that is reasonably complex such as a lengthy form.
 Reproducing the bug yourself will also provide insight as to whether the bug is easily reproducible as it might not happen consistently and you will get a better idea of what you did that causes it to occur.

 ### Provide technical information

 Which web browser you are using is probably the most important piece of information you can provide.
 As any web developer will tell you, the various incarnations of Internet Explorer are the most common web browsers where unexpected things can occur.
-Providing the version (e.g. Internet Explorer _8_) is immensely helpful.
+Providing the version (e.g. Internet Explorer _11_) is immensely helpful.
 Whether or not you are using a PC or Mac, iPhone, iPad or Android device is also important information.

+One tool that can help you find the name and versions of the browser and operating systems that you are using is: https://mybrowser.fyi

 ### Avoid duplication